brooksvb/codepath-io-sanitization/README.md

 Bugs / Vulnerabilities Found:

 - Putting an html tag in a name input will cause the page to not display correctly because the POST data is not sanitized before being redisplayed.
+(Fixed)
+- My obj_o sanitization function wasn't properly sanitizing html tags, because the for each loop was not directly referencing key values (Fixed)
+- Attempting to inject html tags can result in a successful db entry because the sanitization will strip them before checking format.
+This could be changed, but I'm not sure if it should be considered a great enough issue to restructure.
+A normal userbase should not be trying to type html tags in inputs.

 ## License